 This list is subject to change, so be sure to check ahead to be certain the event is happening as scheduled.

-select Thursday and Sunday nights in September and October
+Select Thursday and Sunday nights in September and October

 Hear ghostly tales from Ruby Falls’ 94-year history and eerie Chattanooga legends as you journey through the cavern lit only by hand-held lanterns.
 This experience is not appropriate for children under the age of 12.
 Ghost Walk Lantern Tours are expected to sell out quickly, advance reservation required.

 The 3 Sisters Festival (named after the three daughters of Fletcher Bright) honors the musical legacy of bluegrass fiddler Fletcher Bright, by offering a free two-day festival to the community that features some of the biggest names in traditional and not-so-traditional bluegrass.
+The 16th annual festival will take place on Ross’ Landing, right on the river.

 Saturdays and Sundays in October